nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **:information_source: Please take note of the following with regards to parameters in Focuris:** <br/>
 - Identifiers are not meant to be a counter of your events.
 It is meant to be a unique identifier for your Events in Focuris and may not count in order.
 - Identifiers are automatically generated for you, you do not need to specify an identifier for your Events.
-- Identifiers will be reset every time you run Focuris.
+- Identifiers will be recalculated every time you run Focuris.
 - Priority is set to `low` if you do not specify a priority for your event. <br/>
 </div>